-This course will develop the student's skills in providing pharmaceutical care to patients or customers by emphasizing the retrieval, evaluation and communication of health-related information in the management of medication therapy.
-Students may complete this course via a self-directed method of education under the mentorship of an experienced pharmacist at a practice site or a directed rotation experience in a structured learning environment.
+Students will find a practice site.
+This course will develop the student's skills in providing pharmaceutical care to patients by emphasizing the retrieval, evaluation and communication of health-related information in the management of medication therapy.
+Students may complete this course via a self-directed method of education under the mentorship of an experienced pharmacist or through an on-site experience at a practice site with a pharmacist preceptor who engages in appropriate medication information activities.
 Five credits.